Doubling first time user retention for an established notebook app

 In a few days I was able to turn around a quick heuristic analysis that identified several detailed aspects of the onboarding process that were likely causing drag for users in onboarding.

-Heuristic Analysis: having an experienced designer look at an app to identify whether it is using best practices.
+Having an experienced designer look at an app to identify whether it is using best practices.
 Heuristic analysis is less rigorous, but can be turned around quickly, especially from a designer with a lot of experience.

 The work also outlined some broader areas to focus on long-term: key flows, an information architecture re-vamp, and visual updates to be more consistent with the company’s current brand language.